isabella232/partner-center-pr.nl-nl/partner-center/announcements/2020-april.md

 ### <a name="impacted-audience"></a>Beïnvloede doelgroep

-Alle partners die M365 E3 via de lijst met EUR-prijzen in het Cloud Solution Provider transacteren.
+Alle partners die M365 E3 via de lijst met EUR-prijzen in het Cloud Solution Provider vertransacties.

 ### <a name="details"></a>Details